FrontEndDave/FrontEndDave/README.md

 <br>

 > On the internet, I go by the name Dawid.
 I'm from Poland and I've been coding for 3.5 years.
-I primarily focus on developing interactive websites and mobile applications.
+I primary focus on developing interactive websites and mobile applications.
 I have a deep love for coding and I'm always eager to learn about new technologies! 💻📱

 <br>